aidantwoods/BetterOptions/README.md

 *than [`getopt()`](http://php.net/manual/en/function.getopt.php)*

 ## Synopsis
 `getopt()` sucks.
-Flags (booleans – options with no value) are set as false **when they *are* set**, options that do not exist will cause a key error if you attempt to look them up.
+Flags (options with no value) are set as false **when they *are* set**, options that are unset by the user will cause a key error if you attempt to look them up.
 If multiple options are specified you are given an array containing them all, regardless of whether you wanted to recieve an array.